5 Things to Consider When Discussing College Costs with Your Teen

 - Common Data Set (CDS).
 Google any college’s CDS and you’ll find a wealth of information about institutional aid, including what percentage of students receive aid, the average amount of financial aid awarded, average needs-based scholarships and grants, etc.

-#3: Consider Future Earnings When Assessing Level of Debt
+#3: Consider Future Earnings When Assessing Possible Debt

 There’s the cost of college, and then there’s the value.
 A critical component to conceptualizing the value of college is comparing debt to future earnings.